 Is Gushers a potent strain?

 With the total THC content topping out at 20-24%, it's not going to break any records.
 But 24% is still strong stuff, although, it isn't always about THC level.
 The more we research weed, the more obvious it becomes that the overall effect is determined by also the terpene profile, and the other cannabinoids present.

 TDLR: Yes, its strong.
 Not the heaviest bud in the world, but certainly no slouch.

 While the high does begin with a nice headrush, it quickly calms down to the point where you enter a very relaxing state.
 This is a great strain for those among us looking for some relief from insomnia related issues.

 Like many specialty strains hitting the market in the past few years, Gushers is not the most straightforward phenotype to grow.
 That's not to say it's one of the harder strains we've tried our hands at in the recent past, but there are a couple of key points to consider.

 First up, we wouldn't 100% recommend this strain for pure beginners.
-If you have never grown weed before then you should go for a strain that is known to be simple and easy, and forgiving of any mistakes you will inevitably make on those first few runs.
+If you have never grown weed before then you should go for a strain that is known to be simple and easy to cultivate, and forgiving of any mistakes you will inevitably make on those first few runs.
 Gushers is a medium-sized strain, usually topping out at around the four feet mark (130 cm) but has been known to grow up to six feet (180cm).
 She is usually more of a lateral grower than a sky-scrapper, and as such, some basic training methods can go a long way in boosting the overall yield.